-METE has been shown to successfully predict various metrics of an ecological community (Harte 2011), including network metrics describing the trophic interactions between species (Williams; Harte 2011).
-Ecological networks are a prime area for theoretical testing and advancement.
-Ecological network theory builds off evolutionary concepts such as coevolution (Bascompte & Jordano, 2007; Donatti et al., 2011; Nuismer et al., 2013) and has clear ties with macroecological questions of the distribution of abundance and body size across species (Berlow et al., 2009; Williams, 2010; Harte, 2011).
-The structure of ecological networks is often characterized by the distribution of links among species and the degree to which those links asymmetrically connect specialists and generalists (a pattern known as nestedness) and connect species into semi-discrete modules (citations).
+METE has been shown to successfully predict various metrics of an ecological community (Harte 2011), including network metrics that describe trophic interactions between species (Williams; Harte 2011).
+Ecological network theory incorporates evolutionary concepts such as coevolution (Bascompte & Jordano, 2007; Donatti et al., 2011; Nuismer et al., 2013) and has clear ties with macroecological questions of the distribution of abundance and body size across species (Berlow et al., 2009; Williams, 2010; Harte, 2011).
 The distribution of linkages in ecological networks has been used to evaluate the signature of neutrality in the assembly of plant-animal interactions (Oikos frugivory paper).
+The structure of ecological networks can be characterized by the distribution of links among species and the degree to which those links asymmetrically connect specialists and generalists (a pattern known as nestedness) and connect species into semi-discrete modules (citations).
 Analysis of other network metrics such as modularity (the degree to which species interact in semi-autonomous modules) and nestedness (the degree of asymmetry in interaction between specialists and generalists) can further illuminate underlying eco-evolutionary processes driving patterns of species interactions (cite).

 In this paper we use a novel set of methods to synthesize insights from population genetic, ecological and theoretical analyses using the chronosequence of the Hawaiian Archipelago to understand the nexus between ecological and evolutionary community assembly.
-We evaluate (1) the rate and pattern of connectivity of different taxa as they diversify from populations to form new species and does this differ between trophic levels; (2) the processes underlying the structure of species interaction networks given the backdrop of population divergence; and (3) the processes involved in diversification as species form and accumulate.
-While integration across all three of these elements is beyond the scope of the current paper, we use previously published data on population genetic structure and species interactions as a proof of concept.
+We evaluate (1) the rate and pattern of genetic connectivity among populations of taxa from different trophic levels as they diversify from populations to form new species; (2) the processes underlying the structure of species interaction networks given the backdrop of population divergence; and (3) the processes involved in diversification as species form and accumulate.
+We use previously published data on population genetic structure and species interactions as a proof of concept, with the goal of further developing this framework through ongoing work.

 METHODS